nolan-h-hamilton/Consenrich/docs/source/modules.rst

   matchingParams.templateNames: [haar, db2]
   matchingParams.cascadeLevels: [2, 2]
-  matchingParams.minMatchLengthBP: -1 # set as `-1` for 'auto', data-driven selection
+  matchingParams.minMatchLengthBP: -1 # auto-select based on data
+  matchingParams.mergeGapBP: -1 # half of `minMatchLengthBP`
   matchingParams.alpha: 0.05
   matchingParams.minSignalAtMaxima: 'q:0.75'
-  matchingParams.merge: true

-If unspecified, `matchingParams.mergeGapBP` is set to half of `matchingParams.minMatchLengthBP`.

 **Note**, the matching algorithm can be run at the command-line on *existing* bedGraph files from previous Consenrich runs.
 This avoids re-running Consenrich end-to-end when only matching/peak-calling is desired.
 For instance,